kilroy396/kilroy396-vagrant-boxes/README.md

-## This reoi was used to create the vagrant images that are found at https://app.vagrantup.com/kilroy396
+## This repo was used to create the vagrant images that are found at https://app.vagrantup.com/kilroy396

 *This repo is used to build either CentOS or Fedora vagrant boxes from the centos/7 and fedora/26-cloud-base images on Vagrant Cloud.
 The build localise the repo source, and installs the VirtualBox Guest Extensions.
 In the case of CentOS, it also enables the epel-release package and localises the repositories source.*